Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 }
 ```

-1. In the `Profile()` action we  make a call to the Microsoft Graph *me* endpoint.
+1. In the `Profile()` action we  make a call to the Microsoft Graph `/me` endpoint.
 In case a token cannot be acquired, a challenge is attempted to re-sign-in the user, and have them consent to the requested scopes.
 This is expressed declaratively by the `AuthorizeForScopes`attribute.
 This attribute is part of the `Microsoft.Identity.Web` project and automatically manages incremental consent.

 ```CSharp
 [AuthorizeForScopes(ScopeKeySection = "DownstreamApi:Scopes")]